 Transcription Services For Podcasters

 Several podcasts produce detailed show notes that allow listeners to read a copy of the audio file.
 Producing transcripts of your audio podcast using high-quality transcription equipment allows those with hearing disabilities to explore your content.
-Obtaining the services of a quality, U.S. based business transcription company is your best option.
+Hiring a quality, U.S.-based business transcription company is your best option.
 Interested in learning how to transcribe a podcast?